Spending a day in Lewisburg? Here are a few of the best things to do while you’re visiting.

 - General Lewis Inn & Restaurant (American, outdoor dining)

-- Why people love it: restaurant’s ambiance, brunch, cornbread, biscuits, signature cocktails.
+- Why people love it: the restaurant’s ambiance, brunch, cornbread, biscuits, signature cocktails.

 - Hill & Holler (Bar, American, Pizza, outdoor dining).